neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 <details><summary>2.
 EVM loader service</summary>

 This container helps deploy the Neon EVM base contract onto Solana that listens for incoming connections on the port 8899.
-It's important to say that this container doesn't work as daemon, it just uploads the Neon EVM contract and finishes with zero return code.
+It's important to mention that this container doesn't work as daemon, it just uploads the Neon EVM contract and finishes with a zero return code.

 #### docker-compose.yml